Masla-Bolo/masla-bolo-app/README.md

 Masla Bolo uses Bloc and Cubit to manage application states. **Bloc** is used for complex flows requiring multiple states and events, while **Cubit** is used for simpler, isolated states, making the app more responsive and organized.

-## Contribution Guidelines

-Contributions are welcome!
-Please fork the repository and create a pull request with descriptive comments.

 ## Contact

 For any questions or feedback, feel free to reach out at [asheressani@gmail.com].